wadelau/wadelau.github.io/hanjst/hanjst-variable.md

 $userName = 'Alice';
 ```

-Therefore, suppose we have the following Hanjst template file:
+Therefore, suppose we have the following Hanjst template file with a line:

 ```html
 <p>Hello, {$userName}!
 You are welcome.</p>
 ```
-And the template content will be finally translated into pure HTML sentence.
+The template content will be finally translated into pure HTML sentence.

 ```html
 <p>Hello, Alice!
 You are welcome.</p>